SoftwareAG/c8y-docs/content/concepts/security-bundle/access-control.md

 Permissions define explicitly what functionality can be executed by a user.

-Cumulocity distinguishes read permissions and administration permissions.
+Cumulocity IoT distinguishes read permissions and administration permissions.
 Read permissions enable users to read data.
 Administration permissions enable users to create, update and delete data.
-Read and administration permissions are separately available for the different types of data in Cumulocity.
+Read and administration permissions are separately available for the different types of data in Cumulocity IoT.
 For example, there are read permissions for inventory data, measurements, operations and so forth.

 To manage permissions more easily, they are grouped into so-called "roles".
 Every user can be associated with a number of roles, adding up permissions of the user.

 The following types of roles can be associated with users:

-Global roles: Contain permissions that apply to all data within a tenant.
+* **Global roles**: Contain permissions that apply to all data within a tenant.
-Inventory roles: Contain permissions that apply to groups of devices.
+* **Inventory roles**: Contain permissions that apply to groups of devices.

 Objects in the inventory also have an owner associated with them.
 If you have created an object, you are the owner of it and can manage it without requiring any further permissions.
 Owners can always, regardless of their other permissions,

--   Read, Update and delete the inventory objects they own.
+-   Read, update and delete the inventory objects they own.
 -   Create, read, update and delete data associated with the objects they own.

 For example, if you are the owner of a smart meter in the inventory, you can store meter readings for that smart meter even if you do not have any other measurement permissions.